mtlynch/mtlynch.io/content/posts/logpaste/index.md

 {{<img src="litestream.png" alt="Screenshot of Litestream homepage" caption="[Litestream](http://litestream.io) is an open-source tool that replicates a SQLite database to Amazon's S3 cloud storage." maxWidth="700px" hasBorder="true">}}

 It seemed neat, but I wasn't particularly excited about it at first.
 I never use SQLite, so what did I care?

 I didn't have anything against SQLite, but it didn't seem practical.
-Unlike other databases that rely on a whole server process that accepts network connections, SQLite is just a library for writing to a local database file.
+Unlike other databases send data to an external server over the network, SQLite is just a library for writing to a local database file.
 I always worried, "What happens if I lose that database file?"

 Hmm, hold on a sec.
 I dismissed Litestream because I don't use SQLite, but Litestream solves the exact obstacle that kept me from using with SQLite.
+Maybe this was worth a try.

-Best of all, it would be my ticket out of Google Cloud Platform!
+It could be my ticket out of Google Cloud Platform.
 Litestream enables incredible vendor flexibility: I can run SQLite anywhere.
 And I have tons of options for data replication because there are many S3-compatible storage services, including [BackBlaze B2](https://www.backblaze.com/b2/cloud-storage.html), [Wasabi](https://wasabi.com/), and [Minio](https://min.io/).

 At least, I hoped it would free me from Google.
 To see how Litestream performed in production, I'd have to deploy a real app that used it.